 Although tracking apps have already come a long way in terms of technology, in most cases, there are still unintentional side effects of having one installed on a target device.

-For this method, I’m going to examine the telltale signs that may indicate someone is tracking your phone.
+For this method, I’m going to examine the telltale signs to detect spyware as specified by Kaspersky, one of the leaders in the security protection industry.
+These signs may indicate someone is tracking your phone.

-Take note that seeing just one of these signs on your phone doesn’t necessarily mean your phone is being tracked, but if it’s two or more, you should probably be concerned.
+After doing my research, I discovered that seeing just one of these signs on your phone doesn’t necessarily mean your phone is being tracked.
+But if it’s two or more, you should probably be concerned.

 Faster Battery Drain

-If you notice that your device’s battery percentage is going down faster than normal, it could mean two things: either your battery is old and needs servicing, or there’s a hidden spy app working in the background to track your device’s information.
+If you notice that your device’s battery percentage is going down faster than normal, it could mean two things: your battery is old and needs servicing, or there’s a hidden spy app working in the background, as explained by McAfee, one of the leading companies in computer security software.

 These apps have to run in the background 24/7, consuming battery all the while.
 Obviously, this drains your battery much faster than normal.